weso/YASHE/README.md

 * [ShExAuthor](https://github.com/weso/shex-author): ShEx Graphic Assistant
 * [RDFShape](http://rdfshape.weso.es/): RDF service for conversion and validation using ShEX and SHACL
 * [WikiShape](http://wikishape.weso.es/): Shape Expressions playground customized for Wikidata
+* [ShExML](http://shexml.herminiogarcia.com/) Playground to convert ShExML to RDF and RML offering diferent syntaxes

+## Forked By: :link:
+* [ShExML Editor](http://shexml.herminiogarcia.com/) ShExML is a language based on ShEx to map and merge heterogeneous data sources.
+It is designed with usability in mind trying to make the script creation easier to the user